Have you thought about doing a DIY privacy fence?

 But that wasted a lot of urethane because most of it went in between the branches, rather than on them.

-Step 2 | Making The DIY Privacy Fence Legs
+Step 2.
+Make The Privacy Screen Legs

 Spray the vegetable oil into the planter mould and pour in the concrete.

-Step 3 | Drill The Holes For The Feet
+Step 3.
+Drill The Holes For The Feet

 That’s the side you will want for your branches.
-Flip the beam over to the opposite side, that’s the side you will drill the holes for the feet.
+Flip the beam over to the opposite side, and that’s the side you will drill the holes for the feet.

 Mark the center location for two of the concrete feet for each end.
 Mark them out at about 5″ down from the end.

-You’ll want to make sure you will be able to screw in your legs without hitting the one next to it, but these will be attached in Step 6.
+Make sure you will be able to screw in your legs without hitting the one next to it, but these will be attached in Step 6.

-Step 4 | Organize The Ikea Branches By Size
+Step 4.
+Organize The Ikea Twigs By Size

 Separate them into large, medium and small piles.

-Step 5 | Drill The Holes For The Branches
+Step 5.
+Drill The Holes For The Branches

 Next, move to the medium size bit and drill to each side of the large holes in an off center pattern.